-Music sessions based on the project will take place in Belgium, Hungary, Italy, Cyprus and Spain with the aim of creating a virtual choir.
-On a selected piece of music of the repertoire created, all children from the above mentioned countries will join their voices in an excpetional virtual choir.
-The choir will be broadcasted and accompanied by live musicians at the end of the project.
+Music sessions based on the project resources will take place in primary schools in Belgium, Hungary, Italy, Cyprus and Spain with the aim of creating a virtual choir.
+With a selected head of choir in each country, 150 will join their voices and sing a Portuguese song.